Ackernym/Ludens-Pegasus/README.md

 ## 🧩 Inspiration

 **Ludens** takes visual inspiration from [Ludo Frontend](https://ludo.libretro.com), an open-source game launcher developed by the **Libretro Team**.
-It reimagines Ludo’s minimalist look and feel within the **Pegasus Frontend** environment, adapting its design language for a smooth and modern user experience.
+It reimagines Ludo’s minimalist look and feel within the **Pixl-OS** environment, adapting its design language for a smooth and modern user experience.

 ---